IR35 & Lantum - working as a sole trader

 This means it is very likely that Practices will deem locums that work through limited companies taxable at the point of payment, as such, Lantum will have to comply with the determination of the Practice.

 We ran a GP survey that asked… “Would you consider operating as a sole trader after IR35 comes into effect?”

 Many of you that currently work via a limited company said that you would be open to working as a ‘sole trader’.

-We wanted to clearly explain what a ‘sole trader’ is and the benefits of working as one via the Network Locum (now Lantum) platform.
+We wanted to clearly explain what a ‘sole trader’ is and the benefits of working as one via the Lantum platform.

 What is a Sole Trader?

 A ‘sole trader’ is simply a self-employed worker.
 In the locum world, it would be someone working for themselves, being paid into a personal and non-business account.

 Why should I class myself as a sole trader on Lantum?

 Changes to IR35 regulations do not affect sole traders working directly with practices or via online platforms.

 As a result of this, sole traders will not be taxed at the point of payment and will receive gross pay for sessions worked via Lantum.